Our Research

 Immune vascular interactions in lupus

 Systemic lupus erythematosus (SLE) is a medical condition in which the immune system attacks healthy cells and tissues in the body.
 It affects approximately 1.5 million people in the United States, with women of color being 2-3 times more likely to develop and die from SLE than other groups.
 One complication of SLE is vasculitis, inflammation of the blood vessels, which progresses more rapidly due to interactions between the immune system and blood vessel lining.
 Detecting vasculitis in the early stages can be challenging because the symptoms are often subtle and nonspecific.
 To improve early detection, we are using biomaterial models to study how immune cells interact with blood vessels in SLE patients.
 By studying these interactions, we hope to identify new ways to detect and treat vasculitis in its early stages.
-Because SLE is a health disparity, we are also studying how a patient's background, such as their race and ethnicity, can influence their immune cell function and the development of vascular inflammation.
-By better understanding these factors, we hope to develop more targeted and effective models for SLE and its complications.
+Because SLE is a health disparity, we are also studying how a patient's background, such as lived experiences, can influence their immune cell function and the development of vascular inflammation.
+By better understanding these factors, we hope to develop more targeted and effective models for SLE and its heterogeneity.

 Reviving Macrophages for Effective Tissue Regeneration in Aging - Insights from Biomaterial Models